raaftech/elasticsearch/README.md

 Essentially, the resources in a Kubernetes environment represent the things you care about when configuring a service on a system: how is the service accessed externally (routes), what ports do the service(s) use when talking to each other (services), which systems have data and identity that should be consistent across multiple lifecycles/restarts (statefulset) and which systems are simply interchangable workers without state or identity I care about (deployments).

 The yaml files in the kubernetes directory set up the routes and services and parameterize the Docker image to run in a specific way for each role of an Elasticsearch node in the cluster.
-If you read the yaml files, you'll see them setting various environment variables in a certain way: this configures the Docker image to assume a certain set of elasticsearch responsibilities.
+If you read the yaml files, you'll see them setting various environment variables in a certain way: this configures the Docker image to assume a certain set of Elasticsearch responsibilities.

 When you have your Kubernetes environment set-up and available for interaction with the `kubectl` command, `cd` into the kubernetes subdirectory, take a look at the default sizings in the statefulset and deployment files (In particular, look at the size of the storage claims, the number of cpu cores and the amount of memory assigned) and create your cluster as follows: